uccser/cs-field-guide/README.md

 - **generator:** Data used to create the output of the guide.
 - **output:** Output of the generator, when run by the user.

+## Usage

+Run `generateguide.py` with Python 3

+### Optional Parameters

+The following parameters may be used to alter the generation process:
+- `--ignore-pip`: Bypasses the installation of dependencies using pip.
+- `--pdf`: Include generation of pdf version of the field guide.

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first search for [existing and closed issues](https://github.com/uccser/cs-field-guide/issues) in our issue tracker.
 If your problem or idea is not addressed yet, please [open a new issue](https://github.com/uccser/cs-field-guide/issues/new).